According to the CDC, about 1 in 54 children have been identified with an autism spectrum disorder.

 Children with autism often lack the communication skills to explain their feelings.
 This can also make dentist visits difficult for children with autism because they’re less likely to cooperate if they don’t know what is happening or why.

 How Can You Help Your Child Overcome Dental Anxiety?

 Dental hygiene is essential, so regular visits to the dentist are necessary.
 Luckily, there are several things you can do to help your child manage their anxiety and reduce the stress of visiting a dentist.

 1. Prepare for the Visit

 One of the most extraordinary things you can do to help with anxiety management is to prepare before the visit.
-Overcoming dental anxiety may take some time, so be resourceful and find as many different sources as possible that can help your child prepare for the visit.
+Overcoming dental anxiety may take time, so be resourceful and find as many different sources as possible to help your child prepare for the visit.

-Also, you might choose to research local pediatric dentists in your area that specialize in services for children with disabilities.
-That way, you can be sure that the dentist will make the visit as comfortable as possible for your child.
+Also, you might choose to research local pediatric dentists in your area specializing in services for children with disabilities.
+That way, you can ensure that the dentist will make the visit as comfortable as possible for your child.
 These dentists might also offer appointments that have fewer distractions and help soothe sensory issues.

-If your child is having specific treatment, such as Invisalign, it might also help to fully understand the procedure yourself so you can fully explain to your child what will happen.
-The more you understand about the treatment, the better you can prepare your child, so be sure to look at this article before getting Invisalign.
+If your child has a specific treatment, such as Invisalign, it might also help to fully understand the procedure so you can fully explain what will happen to your child.
+The more you understand the treatment, the better you can prepare your child, so be sure to look at this article before getting Invisalign.